Aldenhovel/lstm-ar-stock-predict/readme_en.md

     <p>
 </h4>

 ## Declaration

-1. This project is not to study financial trading investment tools.
+This project is not to study financial trading investment tools.
 In fact, it is a small toy that I made on a whim when I was studying the Image Caption task.

-2. In professional financial analysis, I learned that there are quite a few investment research methods based on machine learning.
-These methods have stronger theoretical support and the results are obviously better.
-This model has not been professionally designed in the financial field at all.
-It just uses natural language processing methods to try to solve the problem.

-3. This project is not functionally complete (even some prediction results are counterintuitive), and it is still far from a mature financial prediction model.
-If you are interested, you can improve it yourself.

-4. This model can theoretically be applied to other temporal autoregressive tasks.
+Because it has not been professionally designed in terms of economics or investment strategies, it is normal for the results to be poor, and you can improve it yourself.

 ## Framework